Katrina Howard

 Practice Areas

-• Kimberley-Clark v Arico (sufficiency of patents, nappies)
+• Kimberly-Clark v Arico (sufficiency of patents, nappies)

 • Grain Pool of Western Australia v The Commonwealth (constitutional validity of Plant Varieties Act)